HGlab01/ioBroker.apg-info/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+#### Disclaimer apg-powermonitor
+More about the security of supply & all data, facts and figures regarding the world of electricity and the energy transition can be found at www.apg-powermonitor.at.

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FHGlab01%2FioBroker.apg-info.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FHGlab01%2FioBroker.apg-info?ref=badge_large)